Summary

 What to Expect During an IA Review

-The IA team will likely have follow-up questions and may make recommendations that reduce risk.
-If a new vendor is being evaluated, the IA team will have questions for the vendor.
-Review time can be significantly impacted if the study team or vendor does not promptly reply to requests for information from the IA team.
+*Review time will be impacted if the study team or vendor does not promptly reply to requests for information from the review team.

 Request an IA Review